Learning vector quantization: Definition

 An LVQ system is represented by prototypes $W=(w(i),...,w(n))$ which are defined in the feature space of observed data.
 In winner-take-all training algorithms one determines, for each data point, the prototype which is closest to the input according to a given distance measure.
 The position of this so-called winner prototype is then adapted, i.e. the winner is moved closer if it correctly classifies the data point or moved away if it classifies the data point incorrectly.

 An advantage of LVQ is that it creates prototypes that are easy to interpret for experts in the respective application domain.

 LVQ systems can be applied to multi-class classification problems in a natural way.

 A key issue in LVQ is the choice of an appropriate measure of distance or similarity for training and classification.
 Recently, techniques have been developed which adapt a parameterized distance measure in the course of training the system, see e.g. (Schneider, Biehl, and Hammer, 2009) and references therein.

-LVQ can be a source of great help in classifying text documents.
+LVQ can be a valuable aid in classifying text documents.